-Restructuring charges are held by the bond Trustee in the Collection Account to satisfy debt service on the Restructuring Bonds.
+Restructuring charges are held by the Bond Trustee (Trustee) in the Collection Account to satisfy debt service on the Restructuring Bonds.
 The Collection Account for the bonds consists of four subaccounts: General Subaccount, Excess Funds Subaccount, Reserve Subaccount, and Upfront Financing Costs Subaccount.
 The Collection Account (other than the Upfront Financing Costs Subaccount) secures the Restructuring Bonds.
-For administrative purposes, the subaccounts may be established by the Trustee as separate accounts which will be recognized individually as subaccounts and collectively as the Collection Account.

-Restricted cash held by the Trustee, as of December 31, 2017 includes \$49 million in the General Subaccounts and \$60 million in the Reserve Subaccounts.
-Restricted cash, as of December 31, 2016, includes \$36 million in the General Subaccounts, and \$53 million in the Reserve Subaccounts.
+Restricted cash held by the Trustee, as of December 31, 2018 includes \$66 million in the General Subaccounts and \$58 million in the Reserve Subaccounts.
+Restricted cash, as of December 31, 2017, included \$49 million in the General Subaccounts, and \$60 million in the Reserve Subaccounts.

-The UDSA has a separate set of investment guidelines that are specifically designed to address its legal and contractual requirements.
+The UDSA has separate investment guidelines that are specifically designed to address its legal and contractual requirements.
 These guidelines mandate that such investments be matched to meet the obligations of the bond and interest payments.

-The following tables summarize the Authority's restricted cash, cash equivalents and investments as of December 31, 2017 and 2016.
-The credit ratings listed are from Moody's, S&P and Fitch and the rating shown is the lowest rated obligation within each investment type.
+The following tables summarize the Authority's restricted cash, cash equivalents and investments as of December 31, 2018 and 2017.
+The credit ratings listed are from Moody's, S&P and Fitch and the ratings shown are the lowest rated obligation within each investment type.